zebra-acrobatic/splunk-botsv3/README.md

-# splunk-botsv3
+# Splunk and BOTSv3 installation
 Simplified instructions for installing Splunk and BOTSv3 data.

 ## Source ##
-Original instructions can be found [here](https://github.com/splunk/botsv3):
+Original instructions for BOTSv3 can be found [here](https://github.com/splunk/botsv3):

 ## Step 1: Prepare a VM ##
 You will require a Linux machine to follow the below instructions.